hedib/DataScienceProjects/README.md

-## Data science projects involving Inferential Statistics, EDA, and machine learning modeling.
+# Data science projects involving Inferential Statistics, EDA, and machine learning modeling.

-## Data Science Projects
-This repository includes different data science projects involving data wrangling, Inferential statistics, exploratory analysis and machine learning modeling
+This repository includes different data science projects involving data wrangling, inferential statistics, exploratory analysis and machine learning modeling

 ## The [project_Inventory folder](./project_Inventory) is the complete data science project.
 Product backorders is a typical supply chain problem.
 Backordering happens when a customer places an order for a product that is temporarily out of stock with the vendor and order cannot be fulfilled.
 It is a dream for any business, but it is also a massive problem if we do not know how to handle it.